Ciao-Project/ciao-project.github.io/ciao/setup/developer.md

 where cluster nodes have dual roles (i.e launcher can be a Network Node and a Compute Node at the same time)

-In the text below **machine** refers to the ciao-down VM in the case of the ciao-down mode, it refers to the host system in the case of the bare metal mode.
+In the text below **machine** refers to the ccloudvm VM in the case of the ccloudvm mode, it refers to the host system in the case of the bare metal mode.

 ## Components running on the Machine
       1. Controller